OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 > [!NOTE]
 > The structure of the JSON blob's properties and subproperties (and the key names) is roughly parallel to the structure of the [CustomTab](../reference/manifest/customtab.md) element and its descendant elements in the manifest XML.

 We'll construct an example of a contextual tabs JSON blob step-by-step.
-(The full schema for the contextual tab JSON is at: .)
+(The full schema for the contextual tab JSON is at [dynamic-ribbon.schema.json](https://developer.microsoft.com/en-us/json-schemas/office-js/dynamic-ribbon.schema.json).
+This link may not be working in the early preview period for contextual tabs.
+If the link is not working, you can find the latest draft of the schema at [draft dynamic-ribbon.schema.json](https://github.com/OfficeDev/testing-assets/tree/master/jsonschema/dynamic-ribbon.schema.json).)

 1. Begin by creating a JSON string with two array properties named `actions` and `tabs`.
 The `actions` array is a specification of all of the functions that can be executed by controls on the contextual tab.
 The `tabs` array defines one or more contextual tabs, up to a maximum of 10.